mascaldotfr/CoRT/deploy/README.integrated.md

 ## Preparation and install

-1. Ensure all dependencies are installed.
-For that, check out the [Dockerfile](docker/Dockerfile).
+1. Ensure all PHP dependencies are installed.
+For that, check out the [Dockerfile](docker/Dockerfile) for all `php` packages.
 2. Since we don't need a tarball, it's a tad simpler:

 ```shell